 Brendan Cahill, President and Chief Executive Officer: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Cahill's employment is terminated (whether with or without just cause) or he chooses to terminate his employment at his sole discretion, Mr. Cahill is entitled to receive a lump sum payment equal to three times the sum of (i) his base salary at the time of termination of employment plus (ii) the bonus paid to him for the previous year.
 In addition, Mr. Cahill's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.
-In the event of the termination of Mr. Cahill's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Cahill is entitled to receive a lump sum payment of two times his base salary.
+In the event of the termination of Mr. Cahill's employment without just cause either before or in the absence of a Change of Control or beyond a six-month period following a Change of Control, Mr. Cahill is entitled to receive a lump sum payment of two times his base salary.

 Rupy Dhadwar, Chief Financial Officer: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Dhadwar's employment is terminated without just cause or he chooses to terminate his employment at his sole discretion, Mr. Dhadwar is entitled to receive a lump sum payment equal to three years' base salary.
 In addition, Mr. Dhadwar's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.
-In the event of the termination of Mr. Dhadwar's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Dhadwar is entitled to receive a lump sum payment of two times his base salary.
+In the event of the termination of Mr. Dhadwar's employment without just cause either before or in the absence of a Change of Control or beyond a sixmonth period following a Change of Control, Mr. Dhadwar is entitled to receive a lump sum payment of two times his base salary.

-Ronald Mariño, Corporate Controller: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Mariño's employment is terminated without just cause or he chooses to terminate his employment at his sole discretion, Mr. Mariño is entitled to receive a lump sum payment equal to 12 months base salary.
-In addition, Mr. Mariño's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.
+Ben Pullinger, Vice President Geology: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Pullinger's employment is terminated without just cause or he chooses to terminate his employment at his sole discretion, Mr. Pullinger is entitled to receive (i) a payment equal to two years' base salary, (ii) a payment equal to the aggregate cash bonus, if any, payable in the preceding two (2) calendar years and (iii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 24 months following termination and the day he commences employment with another employer.
+In the event of the termination of Mr. Pullinger's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Pullinger is entitled to receive (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following and short-term disability, will continue until the earlier of 12 months following and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.